-2017 - 2021 Five Year Plan and Capital Budget
+2018-2022 Five Year Plan and Capital Budget

 The current five year plan shows all items suggested by principals, FPC, maintenance personnel and others.
-A review of the five year plan reveals several years that exceed the annual \$20 million goal established in our financial plan.
+A review of the five year plan reveals that the annual \$20 million goal established in our financial plan will only be met with the support of a bond referendum.
 The Facilities Planning Committee will meet prior to the presentation of the annual CIP budget to review all listed items.
 The purpose of that review will be to prioritize the requests to bring the overall budget within the \$20 million requested CIP range.